See what’s it’s like to experience five-star luxury at the Novotel Danang Premier Han River Hotel in the heart of central Vietnam.

 What a difference a couple years can make.

 The Vietnamese seafront city keeps drawing us back – our third and latest visit extended for nine weeks.
-During this stay, we lived in a modern high rise apartment building and drank third wave coffee every day.
-We also became local experts thanks to Instagram, but that’s another story.
+During this stay, we lived in a modern high rise apartment building, ate at local restaurants and drank third wave coffee every day.
+We also became local D-list celebrites thanks to Instagram, but that’s another story.

 Despite our comfortable digs, after two months we craved the kind of luxury that we can best experience at a five-star luxury hotel in Asia.
 That’s how we ended up taking a Da Nang city break at the Da Nang Novotel hotel.